folio-org/mod-inventory-update/README.md

 This may not be the case in the source system where, perhaps, the child record may declare its parent but the parent will not mention its child records.

-To support deletion of relations for these scenarios, following rules apply:
+To support deletion of relations for these scenarios, and not implicitly but unintentionally delete too many, following rules apply:

 Including an empty array of child instances will tell the API that if the Instance has any existing child relations, they should be deleted.